aws-quickstart/quickstart-chainlinklabs-chainlink-node/README.md

-## title on the AWS Cloud—Quick Start
+## ChainlinkLabds ChainLink Node on the AWS Cloud—Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](http://aws-quickstart.github.io/quickstart-chainlinklabs-chainlink-node/).